sbisbee/node-everlast/README.md

   - **error** - Your typical Node.js error event.
 The only arg is a `Error`.
     Used when an asynchronous process hits an error and can't return it to you.
-  - **debug** - No promises made about this event.
-Used by the developer and might help you if you find a bug.
-Generally don't listen to it, especially in production.

 All functions return `false` on success and a new `Error` on failure.
 See `./src/Supervisor.js` for more detailed per function documentation.